Evidence vault

 What AML evidence must be kept?

-The records required include: a copy of (or reference to) the evidence obtained during customer due diligence; the supporting documentation used to verify identity; the results of any PEP and sanctions screening; risk assessment decisions and the rationale behind them; records of any transaction monitoring or suspicious activity; and the identity of staff who carried out the checks.
+The records required commonly include evidence obtained during customer due diligence, supporting documentation used to verify identity, beneficial ownership evidence, PEP and sanctions screening results, risk assessment decisions, review notes, suspicious activity decisions where relevant, and the identity of staff who carried out the checks.
 Certivus structures storage around these categories.

 Is the Certivus evidence vault GDPR compliant?